UK What is the Future of UK Aid? – International Development Committee hosted by King’s College

 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating to evacuation chairs in schools and colleges.
+The Petitions Committee has scheduled a debate relating to the licensing and regulation of animal rescue centres.

 Read the petition: